Samsung/kflat/recipes/memory_map/README.md

 # Memory Map Example

-This example flattens KFLAT's interval tree storing kernel's virtual memory layout consiting of around 400k elements.
+This example flattens KFLAT's interval tree storing kernel's virtual memory layout consisting of around 400k elements.
 Once flattened, application `client_app` allows user to browse through this interval tree and list physicall addresses of maped VA pages.

 ## Build

 This kernel module is build alongside all other files in this repo - simply enter root directory of KFLAT repository and run `make` command from README.md.
-After that, there should be file `kflat_core.ko` present in this directory.
+After that, there should be file `mem_map_recipe.ko` present in this directory.

 Building userspace test app is a bit more complicated as it has to be done manually.
 See below example commands for cross-compiling for ARM64 and for native compiling for x86_64.